MultiModalPFN: Extending Prior-Data Fitted Networks for Multimodal Tabular Learning: Related works

 Unstructured--structured integration has also been explored in image-centric datasets.
-Representative works include MMCL~\cite{hager2023best}, which aligned tabular and image embeddings with contrastive learning; TIP~\cite{du2024tip}, which improved robustness to incomplete features; STiL~\cite{du2025stil}, which leveraged unlabeled data via semi-supervised pseudo-labeling; TIME~\cite{luo2025time}, which employed TabPFN~\cite{hollmann2023tabpfn} as a tabular encoder; and Turbo~\cite{jiang2025multimodal}, which strengthened cross-modal reasoning.
-Beyond individual models, toolkits such as AutoGluon~\cite{tang2024autogluon} and modular pipelines~\cite{gu-budhkar-2021-package} provide practical infrastructure for integrating text, image, and tabular features.
-Despite progress, most multimodal approaches remain concentrated on vision--language tasks, with systematic treatment of structured data still limited.
-Fusion strategies are often heuristic, with weak guarantees under low-data regimes or modality imbalance.
-Addressing these gaps is critical for building generalizable multimodal tabular systems.
+Representative works included MMCL~\cite{hager2023best}, which aligned tabular and image embeddings through contrastive learning; TIP~\cite{du2024tip}, which improved robustness to missing features; STiL~\cite{du2025stil}, which leveraged unlabeled data through semi-supervised pseudo-labeling; TIME~\cite{luo2025time}, which used TabPFN~\cite{hollmann2023tabpfn} as a tabular encoder; and Turbo~\cite{jiang2025multimodal}, which strengthened cross-modal reasoning.
+Beyond individual models, toolkits such as AutoGluon~\cite{tang2024autogluon} and modular pipelines~\cite{gu-budhkar-2021-package} provided practical infrastructure for multimodal integration.
+Despite this progress, most work remained focused on vision--language tasks, and systematic treatment of structured data remained limited.
+Fusion strategies were often heuristic and less reliable under low-data regimes or modality imbalance.
+These gaps motivated more general multimodal tabular systems.

-\paragraph{General-Purpose Pre-trained Models} Pretraining large foundation models has transformed representation learning across domains.
+\paragraph{General-Purpose Pre-trained Models.} Pretraining large foundation models has transformed representation learning across domains.
 In NLP, models progressed from masked language modeling to more efficient self-supervised strategies such as ELECTRA~\cite{clark2020electra} and DeBERTa~\cite{he2021deberta}.
-Later refinements including DeBERTaV3~\cite{he2021debertav3}, ModernBERT~\cite{modernbert}, and multilingual encoders such as BGE/M3~\cite{bge_m3} introduced architectural improvements (e.g., disentangled embeddings, FlashAttention-2, optimized tokenization) and broadened applications to retrieval and cross-lingual tasks.
+Later refinements including DeBERTaV3~\cite{he2023debertav3}, ModernBERT~\cite{modernbert}, and multilingual encoders such as BGE/M3~\cite{bge_m3} introduced architectural improvements (e.g., disentangled embeddings, FlashAttention-2, optimized tokenization) and broadened applications to retrieval and cross-lingual tasks.